-Application : Applied Explanation on : application of the practice A key factor toward ensuring that the Code of Conduct is effective, is the flow of information to Management of any violations or purported violations.
+Application : Applied

+Explanation on application of the practice : A key factor toward ensuring that the Code of Conduct is effective, is the flow of information to Management of any violations or purported violations.
 The Code of Conduct provides for 'whistle-blower' protection.

 In order for such information to be forthcoming, the employees are (as part of their training on the Code of Conduct) provided guidance on how they should report violations and are given assurance of the protection of 'whistle-blowers'.
 All investigations are carried out expeditiously and confidentially by the relevant Head of Department and all such investigations are conducted with the support of the offices of the General Counsel and Human Resources Department.
-The process for any investigations or purported misconduct will be carried out in accordance with the Company's written guidelines on managing misconduct.
-Where there is any conflict of interest that can impact an independen investigation, the services of the Internal Audit Department can be sought.
-The policies on protection of 'whistle-blowers' and conveying the assurance of 'whistle-blowers' protection was reinforced during the 'refresher' training programme for employees in 2018.
-A new Whistle-Blower Policy is also to be introduced in 2020 for purposes of strengthening the Company's stand against any and violations of the Code of Conduct.
-Explanation for : departure
+The process for any investigations on purported misconduct will be carried out in accordance with the Company's written guidelines on managing misconduct.
+Where there is any conflict of interest that can impact an independent investigation, the services of the Internal Audit Department can be sought.
+The policies on protection of 'whistle-blowers' and conveying the assurance of whistle-blowers' protection was reinforced during the 'refresher' training programme for employees in 2018.
+A new Whistle-Blower Policy was introduced in 2020 for purposes of strengthening the Company's stand against any and violations of the Code of Conduct.

+Explanation for departure :

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

+Measure :

+Timeframe :